 The Chase Ink Business Cash points system is pretty rewarding especially since there’s no annual fee – and believe it or not, there’s more!
 Chase Ink Business cardholders can also benefit from:

-- $500 Sign-up Bonus – You can earn $500 automatically once you spend a minimum of $3000 in your first three months as a cardholder.
+- $750 Welcome Bonus – You can earn $750 automatically once you spend a minimum of $7500 in your first three months as a cardholder.
+Note: Welcome bonuses are subject to change

 - Non-expiring Points – All the cashback you earn will not expire and will roll over to the next calendar year.
 There’s no pressure of redeeming your points right away.

-- 0% Intro APR – The regular APR is 14.74% – 20.74% Variable, but you can have 0% APR in your first year.
+- 0% Intro APR – You can have 0% APR in your first year.
 This feature is perfect for business owners so they can get a head start in paying off balances.
+Note: This may be subject to change

 - Free Employee Cards – You can have 70 free employee cards with each having their own spending limits.